 Mary in the life of Jesus

-Mary is involved in the only event in Jesus' adolescent life
+Mary is involved in the only event in Jesus' adolescent life that is

-journey from the Passover celebration in Jerusalem, was found among the teachers in the temple. :p.210 [Lk 2:41-52]
+from the Passover celebration in Jerusalem, was found among the teachers in the temple. :p.210 [Lk 2:41-52]

 After Jesus' baptism by John the Baptist and his temptations by the devil in the desert,

 Mary was present when, at her intercession, Jesus worked his first public miracle during the marriage in Cana by turning water

 into wine.[Jn 2:1-11] Subsequently there are events when Mary is present along with James, Joseph, Simon, and Judas, called

 Jesus' brothers, and unnamed "sisters".
 [Mt 1:24-25] [12:46] [13:54-56] [27:56] [Mk 3:31] [6:3] [15:40] [16:1] [Jn

 2:12] [7:3-5] [Gal 1:19] [Ac 1:14] These passages have been used to challenge the doctrine of the perpetual virginity of Mary,

-however both Catholic and Orthodox churches interpret the words commonly translated "brother"
+however both Catholic and Orthodox churches interpret the words commonly translated "brother" and "sister"

-is sometimes interpreted as rejecting his family.
+as rejecting his family.
 "And his mother and his brothers arrived, and standing outside, they sent in a message asking

 for him[Mk 3:21] ...
 And looking at those who sat in a circle around him, Jesus said, 'These are my mother and my brothers.